Skip to contents

 base + ## visualize for a single taxon.

-The above plot for the isolation-by-distance sampling shows the individual sample areas for Bouteloua warnockii.
+The isolation-by-distance plot above highlights individual sample areas for Bouteloua warnockii.

 prioritize sample areas

-In addition to creating spatial geometries that can be used to guide sampling efforts, safeHavens can also help provide visualize guidance on general areas where germplasm can be sampled from to try and maximize distance between the samples.
-Please note that while safeHavens can offer suggestions of where to sample, and where should be prioritized these suggestions may not align with reality - so consider these rules of thumbs!
-I have made, a couple hundred large native seed collections, and coordinated a couple hundred more, for many years - and argue that beggers cannot be choosers.
-Hence basing deliverable metrics purely around data like this can be difficult - some degree of reporting autonomy must be maintained.
+In addition to creating spatial geometries to guide sampling efforts, safeHavens can also provide visual guidance on general areas where germplasm can be sampled to maximise the distance between samples.
+Please note that while safeHavens can offer suggestions of where to sample, and where should be prioritised, these suggestions may not align with reality - so consider these rules of thumb!
+I have made a couple of hundred large native seed collections and coordinated a couple hundred more, for many years, and I argue that beggars cannot be choosers.
+Hence, basing deliverable metrics purely around data like this can be difficult - some degree of reporting autonomy must be maintained.

-The function PrioritizeSample offers two levels of prioritization.
-The more coarse level will suggest a relative order that the sample areas should be sampled in, from 1:n; the function seeks to minimize the variance ( a related measure) between each sample as more samples are collected.
-In effect it tries to stratify the sampling across the species range.
-The second part of the function is almost a ‘heamap’ which can be used to show concentric rings around the geographic center of each sample unit.
+The function PrioritizeSample offers two levels of prioritisation.
+The coarser level will suggest a relative order for the sample areas to be sampled, from 1:n; the function seeks to minimise the variance (a related measure) between samples as more are collected.
+In effect, it tries to stratify the sampling across the species range.
+The second part of the function is almost a ‘heatmap’ which can be used to show concentric rings around the geographic centre of each sample unit.
 Keeping the number of rings low allows for some pragmatic communication of more desirable/less desirable portions of the range to ideally collect in.

 purrr::map(~ st_transform(.x$Geometry, 5070)) |>